-- FIs must hold a PhD or equivalent for at least 3 years by the submission deadline. - FIs must be senior author on 3 internationally peer reviewed articles.
-Only original research publications, and not review articles are acceptable. - The FI is expected to have the experience, capability and authority to mentor and supervise postgraduate students and team members.
+- FIs must hold a PhD or equivalent for at least 3 years by the submission deadline.
+FIs must be senior author on 3 internationally peer reviewed articles.
+Only original research publications, and not review articles or other secondary research literature, are acceptable. - FIs must be a member of the academic staff of an eligible Research Body, or a contract researcher with a contract that covers the period of the project, who is recognised by the